burningglass/cryptoservice/README.md

 2. Shows the host and ports it is listening on
 3. Identified by the container name given

-It is also possible to check the app service's listening port using netstat:
+It is also possible to check the application service's listening port using netstat:

 `netstat -a | grep 5000` should yield one line showing it is outwardly listening

 ### 4.10 Terminal into container

-The following works...<br/>
+The following opens an terminal to the container:<br/>

 `docker exec -it <container name> /bin/bash`<br/>